pheyth15/nestjs-assignments/README.md

 - Method: `Get`
 - Path: example `http:localhost:9090/assignments/fibonacci/5`

+> [!IMPORTANT]
->Note: Make sure that you run the nestjs server to make it work.
+>Make sure that you run the nestjs server to make it work.